openstack/security-doc/security-guide/source/compliance/overview.rst

 ---------------
 Only the minimum level of access for users and system services is granted.
 This access is based upon role, responsibility and job function.
-This security principal of least privilege is written into several international government security policies, such as NIST 800-53 Section AC-6 within the United States.
+This security principle of least privilege is written into several international government security policies, such as NIST 800-53 Section AC-6 within the United States.